metapolator/metapolator/metapolation.md

 The second conclusion is that an N-master metapolation at most ½·N·(N-1) factors are needed; the relationship between each master to every other master is defined. ½·N·(N-1) is the **maximum number** of inputs a metapolation needs.
 When a master is added to an N-master metapolation, this number increases by N.

-The conclusion of these conclusions is that the minimum number of inputs grows nice and linear with N _(7-master metapolation: 6 inputs)_, while the maximum number grows quadratic, which quickly adds up _(7-master metapolation: 21 inputs)_.
+The conclusion from these conclusions is that the minimum number of inputs grows nice and linear with N _(7-master metapolation: 6 inputs)_, while the maximum number grows quadratic, which quickly adds up _(7-master metapolation: 21 inputs)_.

 Although one could say that for simplicity sake striving for a minimum number of inputs is desirable, it can also be said that the maximum number of inputs is a true representation of the complexity of the design space.